Tlaxcala: Tourism

 Ecotourism is relatively new here and much of it centers on La Malinche National Park, home to the La Malinche volcano, which is 4,461 m (14,636 ft) high.
 Here one can camp, mountain bike, horseback ride, rappel and climb the volcano itself.
 At the peak of La Malinche, it is possible to see the volcanos of Popocatépetl, Iztaccíhuatl (in Puebla/Mexico State) and Pico de Orizaba (Veracruz).

-Ninety five percent of those visiting Tlaxcala are from Mexico and most of these are from neighboring Puebla state.
+Ninety five percent of those visiting Tlaxcala are from Mexico and most of these are from neighboring Puebla.
 Foreign visitors are mostly German, French and Swiss who are interested in Mexican history.

 Sex trade and human trafficking

 Tenancingo, a town in Tlaxcala, is the beginning of a pipeline in an illicit, international trafficking trade, and considered to be the center for sex trafficking in Mexico.
 Roots of the practice of sex trafficking date back to the 1960s.
 An unnamed Mexican charity told the BBC that it estimated of the 10,000 inhabitants of Tenancingo, 1,000 are sex traffickers.
 Sexual exploitation, human trafficking, and pimping are a major source of income for the town, although an exact dollar amount is not known.
 These practices have been denounced by three NGOs.
-Modern-day investigations (as well as the 2014 documentary “Pimp City: A Journey to the Center of the Sex Trade”) by the US Department of Justice have revealed Tenancingo to be a hub for providing female sex slaves to the United States.
+Modern-day investigations (as well as the 2014 documentary "Pimp City: A Journey to the Center of the Sex Trade") by the US Department of Justice have revealed Tenancingo to be a hub for providing female sex slaves to the United States.
 According to the documentary, the entire political structure and police force of the town are implicated in human trafficking and the sex trade.